-- However, we shall show by way of a two-country example that it is possible for the degree of global income inequality to improve while the degrees of national income inequality of both countries deteriorate. - It is also possible for the degree of global income inequality to deteriorate while more people are lifted out of poverty (i.e., achieve incomes above a certain level defined as the poverty line). - In the following chart we present the hypothetical populations, incomes and their distributions of two economies in Period One, as well as the "World" distribution of income.
+The recently falling degree of world income inequality may seem to be a paradox as anecdotal evidence suggests that the degree of national income inequality has been rising almost everywhere in recent years, especially since the 2008 global financial crisis.
+However, we shall show by way of a two-country example that it is possible for the degree of global income inequality to improve while the degrees of national income inequality of both countries deteriorate.
+It is also possible for the degree of global income inequality to deteriorate while more people are lifted out of poverty (i.e., achieve incomes above a certain level defined as the poverty line).
+In Table 2, we present the hypothetical populations, incomes and their distributions of two countries I and II in Period One, as well as of a "world" consisting of these two countries.
+We note that in Period One, the Gini coefficients for Country I and Country II are 0.09 and 0 (perfect equality) respectively.
+However, the Gini coefficient for the "world" of two countries is a relatively high 0.41.